liane4323/sep11-freedom-project/blog/entry02.md

 ## Skill

 **Self-Discipline** is an important skill that I believe I touch up on the most.
-I believe that I worked on this skill because I made it my respsibility to complete my priority tasks first and give in my full effort.
+I believe that I worked on this skill because I made it my responsibility to complete my priority tasks first and give in my full effort.
 If I failed to do so, I took away the things that distracted me.
 For instance, I remember when I was in the process of completing my FP (freedom project) content, I got distracted by my phone for a period of 2 hours.
 I let myself waste 120 minutes instead of doing something productive.
-I felt unpleasent with my actions.
+I felt unpleasant with my actions.
 I decided to step up and take action so I can ensure that I won't get distracted.
 I gave my phone to my sister to hold it for me until I was done with what I needed to complete.
 As a result, this occurrence made me wake up to my senses and see how important it is to have boundaries and limits within ourselves.

 ## Next Steps